 A great place to start vetting your business pitch is with those investors that you hope will invest in your business.

 After all, they are going to be the ones ultimately determining if your business is a viable investment, so why not find out early if there are holes in your data, or areas you should be covering more thoroughly?

 Tim advises asking potential investors to sit in on a “pre-pitch” before the formal pitch session, a strategy that worked well for Dune Sciences, which won the 2014 Willamette Angel Conference investment.

 “[Dune Sciences] asked at least three of the member investors to drop by their offices in the week or two preceding the due diligence and pitch session,” says Tim.
 “They were invited separately, and each of the three sat for the pitch and commented on it.
 The three who agreed to do it had some semblance of a relationship with the founders beforehand.
 They ended up with a nice pitch, and approximately $300K in seed money.”

 Additionally, it may be worth your time to speak with investors outside of your industry.
-Erik Chan, founder and CEO of RocketClub, advises seeking out investors “who invest in a different space,” as this can sometimes provide feedback from a new angle that those in your industry might have missed.
+Seeking out investors who invest in a different space, can sometimes provide feedback from a new angle that those in your industry might have missed.